- Mission Statement

 1.10 Ombudsman Committee

 The Ombudsman Committee provides staff with a confidential and informal channel for addressing workplace concerns.
 The committee members help staff express needs, identify issues, and explore possible solutions to concerns.
-The members consist of the elected faculty and staff representatives to the Board of Trustees.
+The members consist of the elected staff representative to the Board of Trustees and two faculty members elected by the faculty.
 The President may appoint additional persons to the committee to ensure diversity.